propfeds/terminal-blues/docs/quirks.md

 Even the Blues pun doesn't extend that far beyond the chosen palette.

 Again all of that is fine too.
-The main reason being I don't like to impose any sort of extra personality on top of the fairly generic base game, even with those little quirks and jokes that are included in the encyclopediae.
+The main reason being I don't like to impose any sort of forced personality on top of the base game.

 Or the laziness to research. *Don't* stay tuned for my future stylish projects.